fuzzylogicxx/fuzzylogic/posts/web-animation-tips.md

 </figure>

 One other thing to mention is that while there are a few good rules of thumb, it also seems to me that the choice between `transition` or `animation` is not totally binary.
 For example some developers seem to simply prefer animation with `keyframes` even when `transition` is viable and would (as far as I’m aware) be a potentially better choice.
 See [Jhey’s “entrance animations” tip](https://twitter.com/jh3yy/status/1498987146207973377) where he creates simple, two-state animations that are triggered in reponse to an event which seems to me like a case for `transition`… however he advocates `keyframes` and `animation`.
 Perhaps some engineers prefer one CSS syntax over the other; find it more flexible to set up reusable animations with keyframes than CSS classes; find that one fits better with their approach to using custom properties… or combinations of those reasons.
-It’s also entirely possible that I’m missing something important in my understanding of the two options.
+It seems that  It’s also entirely possible that I’m missing something important in my understanding of the two options.
 For now I’ll assume it’s OK to plough your own furrow.

 ## Performance